bishabosha/tiger-site-gen/_docs/projects/001 - mill-build-scala3.md

 - Bytecode analyzers to detect changes in the build.

 ## Current Status
-As of August 21st 2024, the project is in progress, but most macros are ported, meaning that we can compile all of core Mill, and even compile some builds.
+As of September 6th 2024, the project is in progress ([with a PR to Mill](https://github.com/com-lihaoyi/mill/pull/3369)).
+All macros, and override inferrence are ported, meaning that we can compile all of core Mill, and even compile many integration test builds.
-Override inferrence is now implemented (See [mill-moduledefs PR](https://github.com/com-lihaoyi/mill-moduledefs/pull/14)).

-The next step would be to port the cross-module macros, which should pass all existing integration tests.
+Done:
+- ✅ Discover macro
+- ✅ Applicative macro
+- ✅ Caller macro
+- ✅ Cross.Factory macro
+- ✅ EnclosingClass macro
+- ✅ Task macros
+- ✅ Cacher macro
+- ✅ Moduledefs compiler plugin (override inferrence)
+- ✅ All core Mill modules compile with Scala 3.5.0

+In progress:
+- 🚧 Support new Scala 3 syntax in build.sc files
+- 🚧 Check that bytecode analyzers work with Scala 3
+- 🚧 Check linenumber patching works with Scala 3 build files
+- 🚧 Fix all library dependencies
+- 🚧 Cleanup compiler warnings for outdated syntax.

 Here is a gif of compiling a Mill project where the build.sc file is compiled with Scala 3.5.0: